Rafayel08/Parking-Space-Detector/README.md

 # Parking-Space-Detector
-A program that detects whether a parking space is available or not by checking the color of the pixels in the area of the parking space.
+A program that detects whether a parking space is available or not by checking the color of the pixels in the area of the parking space with canny edge detection.
+Requires opencv 4.6.0.66 and numpy 1.19.2.
+Download the example folder labeled "CarParkProject" and the python script "Parking-Space-Detector.py" to use this.
+Make sure that both downloads are in the same folder.